 If based on your database entries the server decides that the license request should be denied then it should respond with an HTTP response code larger than 500 and an error message.

-Step 3 - Computing the license digital signature.
+Step 3 - Computing the digital license signature.

-The Signature element of the license is the Base64 encoded RSA signature of the other license elements (hashed using SHA1 function).
+The Signature element of the license is the Base64 encoded RSA signature of the other license elements (hashed using the SHA1 function).

 The license element name and its value should be separated by =.